-Business Technology I - is designed to teach students basic Google Drive and Classroom skills, Digital Citizenship and Keyboarding.
-Students will also learn how to properly research and format a research paper/essay using Microsoft Word and Google Docs.
-Students will advance their presentation skills utilizing PowerPoint and Google Slides.
+Business Technology I-is designed to teach students basic Google Suite skills, digital citizenship and keyboarding.
+Students will also learn how to properly research and format a research paper/essay.
+Students will advance their presentation skills.
 All of these skills will be valuable to students for the rest of their academic careers.

-Business Technology II - is designed to further the student's knowledge once basic skills are learned.
-Students will learn advanced skills in Microsoft Word and Google Docs.
-Students will also be introduced to Microsoft Excel and will become proficient in laying out and analyzing basic spreadsheets, using formulas and making graphs.
-Students will explore publishing software to produce professional documents while also using film making software to enhance presentations.
+Business Technology II-is designed to further the student's knowledge once basic skills are learned.
+Students will learn advanced skills in Microsoft Office.
+Students will also be will become proficient in laying out and analyzing basic spreadsheets, using formulas and making graphs.
+Students will explore publishing software to produce professional documents while also using film-making software to enhance presentations.
 Prerequisite Business Tech I

-Business Technology III is a one-semester course designed for the advanced student to utilize skills learned in Business Technology 2 with a hands on business project using word processing features, spreadsheets, electronic presentations, publishing materials, and various computer programs.
+Business Technology III-is a one-semester course designed for the advanced student to utilize skills learned in prior Business Technology courses with a hands on business project using word processing features, spreadsheets, electronic presentations, publishing materials, and various computer programs.
 This course would benefit any student wanting to enrich their computer skills as well as prepare them for real life situations and future employment.
 Prerequisite Business Tech II